espruino/BangleApps/apps/authentiwatch/README.md

 * GitHub: https://github.com/andrewgoz/Authentiwatch <-- Report bugs here
 * Bleeding edge AppLoader: https://andrewgoz.github.io/Authentiwatch/

+## Important!

+Tokens are stored *ONLY* on the watch.
+Make sure you do one or more of the following:

+* Make a backup copy of the "authentiwatch.json" file.
+* Export all your tokens to another device or print the QR code.

+Keep those copies safe and secure.

 ## Supports

 * Google Authenticator compatible 2-factor authentication